arianacx/aseprite-errors/README.md

 # Aseprite compilation errors
 This is a not a guide to compile [Aseprite](https://github.com/aseprite/aseprite) but on how to solve main issues when trying to compile it.
+###### General info
+- Make sure that when downloading Visual Studio, ["Desktop Development with C++"](https://imgur.com/a/7zs51IT) in the Workloads section is marked and "Windows 10.0.18362.0 SDK" in the Installation Details.
+- If you are using customised directories instead of the conventional ones, modify the corresponding commands accordingly.
+- Try redownloading the files.
+- Deactivate your antivirus momentarily for this process.

 ## Git errors
 Just install Git in https://git-scm.com/downloads, then close and reopen cmd and start the whole process again.